im-overlord04/PEDiff/README.md

 ### Modes

 This group defines if the PEDiff should compare a single pair of executables or all the possible pairs of executables contained in a folder.
-They are mutually exclusive and at least one of them is required.
+The two modes are mutually exclusive and at least one of them is required.

 **Pair**